- Past Emergencies

 First Steps to Recovery

 Americares reached an agreement with the Ministry of Health to provide a transitional hospital in Pedernales, a town with a significant need for medical services.
 Our six-bay hospital arrived in Ecuador in mid-September and has been full functional since then.
 The hospital is staffed and furnished by officials from the Ministry of Public Health and providing emergency, general and maternal health services.
-The transitional facility, named Centro de Salud Tipo B de Pedernales, is meeting the immediate health care needs of local residents until construction of a permanent hospital is completed in 2018.
+The transitional facility, named Centro de Salud Tipo B de Pedernales, is meeting the immediate health care needs of local residents until construction of a permanent hospital is completed.
 Through the end of 2016, the facility had received more than 7,800 unique patient visits and performed 84 deliveries.